 The Cumulative Flow diagram (CFD) provides a graphic depiction of how cards are moving through various statuses on the way to being ‘Done’.
 It shows us the total scope of a board, grouped by status, and thus lets us know how much of that scope is in a particular status at a given time.
 The CFD in SwiftKanban helps to track the performance of the board and how close you are to completing the board on a whole.
 It plots the distribution of cards in each state/lane at a moment (date, calendar, week, month, and quarter,) along the timeline.

 In the Analytics tab, click the Filter icon on the Auto-hide toolbar that docks out on the left edge.
 Select the options accordingly, in the filter window, and click Apply.
 The chart will be refreshed.

 The CFD has filter options to select Backlog, Archive, and Board Lanes.
-Select specific child lanes or Parent lanes to roll-up child lanes into parent lanes.
+Select specific child columns or Parent columns to roll-up child columns into parent columns.

 To select Board lanes for plotting the CFD:

 Based on the overall pattern, you can also interpret what is the pace of progress; if the flow is consistently growing in parallel, then it should be OK.
 In the below image on 9th June, the ‘Ready for Deployment’ count is showing 26 from 20-April to 9th June.
 As you proceed to the next dates, you can see that the cards in the column have reduced steadily indicating progress.
 If the band widens it will indicate work piling up to be pulled.

 The chart can also help you to spot all sorts of issues that a team may be facing: where the bottlenecks are in the workflow, is work backing up at a particular status?
 If so, there is a bottleneck downstream of that status.
 This is where Cumulative Flow Diagram shows its real value.
-You can decide to take no tasks further in the queue, limit your WIP, avoid task-switching, or identify any bottlenecks in a consecutive queues.
+You can decide to take no tasks further in the column, limit your WIP, avoid task-switching, or identify any bottlenecks in consecutive columns.